jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

 (1) The amendments made to this Act by the 2022 Act (except for this clause) apply only to section 101 proceedings commenced on or after the commencement date.
 (2) To avoid doubt, subclause (1) applies to section 101 proceedings that commence on or after the commencement date, but that relate to a relevant decision that was made before, on, or after the commencement date.
 (3) Section 101 proceedings commenced before the commencement date, and not finally determined before the commencement date (including any rehearing, retrial, or appeal), continue as if the amendments made to this Act by the 2022 Act had not been enacted.

+### Part 2 — Provision relating to Budapest Convention and Related Matters Legislation Amendment Act 2025

+### 4 Duty to assist
+(1) Section 24, as amended by the amendment Act, applies in relation to the execution of a surveillance device warrant issued under the Search and Surveillance Act 2012 only if the warrant is issued after section 55(3)﻿(g) of that Act (as inserted by the amendment Act) commences.
+(2) In this clause, amendment Act means the Budapest Convention and Related Matters Legislation Amendment Act 2025.

 ## Schedule 1 — Consequential amendments